KomodoPlatform/NotaryNodes/season4/candidates/strob/README.md

 :trophy::trophy::trophy:<a href="https://komodostats.com/nn">THE #1 NN operator in North America</a>:trophy::trophy::trophy:

 Currently with approx 5000 score points before the 2nd place.
 So if you want to vote for the best, vote for me!
+I reached these results by investing a lot in hardware and by dedicating many hours everyday and nights 7/7 to my node.
 With these perfect results in my pocket I plan to expand my operations in 2020 with more nodes if the voters kindly allow it to me.

 I'm a big supporter of Pirate Chain ARRR (with "first mate" and "translators" titles on Pirate Discord).
 I made the animated Pirate Discord logo, and some animated logos for ARRR Twitch and Pirate OS.
 I also helped translate the Pirate.black website.
 I also earned a guru title as a Komodo NN operator.
 I donated 7% of my NN profits to CHIPS in 2019-2020.